FAQs (Frequently Asked Questions)

-Under the Freedom of Information and Protection of Privacy Act (FIPPA), the Province limits the sharing of personal information, including information around vehicle registration and parking offences, without a person's permission.
-As the Summary Convictions Act makes the registered owner of a vehicle responsible for any parking offences, the courts require the written authorization of the registered owner in order to allow someone else to attend to the court for a parking ticket.
+Under the Freedom of Information and Protection of Privacy Act (FIPPA), the Province limits the sharing of personal information, including information around vehicle registration and parking contraventions, without a person's permission.
+As the Municipal By-Law Enforcement Act makes the registered owner of a vehicle responsible for any parking contraventions, the Winnipeg Parking Authority requires the written authorization of the registered owner in order to allow someone else to have their ticket reviewed.

 Contact your Councillor and request a change to the By-Law.

 The needs of the City change from year to year and policy direction can occur at Council level.

 To find out the name of your City Council member, go to the City of Winnipeg's Citizen's Information service.

 From there, you can get your Council member's contact information from the Current Council Members page on the City of Winnipeg website.

 The process to contest your ticket will depend on when the ticket was issued.
 Please see Changes to the Parking Ticket Process Effective August 8, 2016 and the Contest a Ticket Menu for full details.

 If you do not pay within 15 days of the ticket being issued, you will miss out on the early payment option outlined in the Municipal Bylaw Enforcement Act Enabling By-law.

 If you fail to take any action on tickets issued after August 8, 2016, a Final Notice will be sent 30 days after the date of ticket issuance.
 If no action is taken or payment applied within 30 days after you have received, or are deemed to have received, the Final Notice, all legal means available may be used for collection of the outstanding fine, including seizure and impoundment of any registered vehicles you own.